hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 -    **other custom scripts** (models.py, dataset_loader.py, evaluation.py, util.py, visualize.py) are used,
     so ensure these are included in the system path or installation directory.

-### ✨Tested Versions✨

--    The notebook has been configured to work on Google Colab with specific paths set for Google Drive.
-Thus, it's tested on the Google Colab environment with internet connectivity and access to Google Drive.

-### ✨Typical Execution Time✨

--    Local Machine:
-    Installation of Python and dependencies should take about 15-30 minutes on a normal desktop computer, depending on your internet connection.